 - Links to evidence of good work (e.g. research, speeches, blog posts, Twitter, YouTube, etc.) Only content clearly listed as part of the nomination will be used for final review

-The winner will be announced at this year’s Awards ceremony at the Royal Society in London on 4th October 2018.
+A panel of judges will review a shortlist of candidates, and the winner will be announced at this year’s Awards ceremony at the Royal Society in London on 4th October 2018.

 If you have any questions relating to the Awards or the nomination process, feel free to post on the group and we’ll get back to you.